 Have you heard the news?
 Helping Hands was recently endorsed as a Centre of Excellence, making us the first and only full-service homecare provider to receive such a recognition.

 The accolade comes from Skills for Care, the strategic body for the adult social care workforce in England, after they reviewed the overall training and induction programme for the 3,000 plus employees at Helping Hands.

 As an official mark of approval from the care industry, we are the only fully regulated home care company to be recoginised for demonstrating excellence in four areas: showing a commitment to meeting the needs of our learners, complying with the social model of care, measuring how our training supports people in need of care and support, and finally how our training is directly linked to the Leadership Qualities Framework.

 We caught up with our training team to find out more about the training programmes on offer here at Helping Hands and what the new industry endorsement means.

 The importance of quality carer training

 Quality care in the home is only ever possible if carers are trained to the best standards and they’re fully supported in their roles.
-“It’s the whole reason why we invest so much into our training programmes for carers,” explains Helen Richards, our National Training Manager.
+“It’s the whole reason why we invest so much into our training programmes for carers,” explains our Head of Learning and Development.
 “It’s to ensure that our carers can develop the skills and know-how to feel confident in supporting someone at home.

 “Even if someone joins our team with previous experience of care, we still train them in the Helping Hands way,” she adds.
 “It may be that our policies and procedures are different to the previous company they worked for.
 But it can also come through to the way of providing that care: we place a special focus on enabling independence and maintaining the customer’s dignity at all times, and this shines through in our training.”